 As said, we considered efficiency as the number of policies bought by a single lead divided by the call time spent on this lead.
 Importantly, there could be several calls and insurance agents who worked with this lead.

 Since there were lots of leads, the success rate wasn’t really big.
 Thus, we faced the problem of imbalanced data and the situation when most of our scores equaled zeros.

 We also couldn’t leave the same distribution as in the original data because we risked getting a lot of mispredictions.
-The model would predict a score, but leads would get zero because no one had bought a policy.
+The model predicts a score, but leads would get zero because no one had bought a policy.

-To solve this problem, we decided to use the previous lead scoring model we had built so we could test only on those leads that had high scores predicted by the ML model.
+To solve this problem, we decided to use the previous lead scoring model we had built to run a test only on those leads that had high scores predicted by the ML model.
 This helped us reduce the number of non-sold leads and, thus, achieve the best results in terms of business metrics.